Commercial Demolition Grand Rapids

 A demolition contractor will typically handle debris removal, including sorting recyclable materials (concrete, steel, etc.) and transporting the rest to approved disposal facilities.

-What are the different types of commercial demolition?
+What are the different classes of hazardous waste?

 What happens to the debris after commercial demolition?